 2. Use Your Resort Credit Wisely

-In addition to our free weekend night with our Hilton America Express Card, we get $250 of resort credit per year.
+In addition to our free weekend night with our American Express Hilton Honors credit card, we get $250 of resort credit per year.
 We made sure to use that on our trip to maximize our savings!
 Resort credit can be used for valet parking, on-site restaurant or bar purchases, spa bookings, and basically anything at the resort.
 We simply used our Hilton CC and then were reimbursed for our qualifying purchases later.

 3. Ask About Your Free Room Upgrade

 Our Hilton American Express Card also puts us at Dimond Member status.
 This means we get a free room upgrade whenever possible.
 However, we’ve realized it is best to ask about an upgrade when booking.
 This time, she upgraded us to a stunning lagoon-view room to enjoy our anniversary stay.

 Unfortunately, this wasn’t an option for us and it was pretty packed.
 We still had a great time, but we had to really plan to get to the pool areas early if we wanted a lounge seat!
 When possible, using your resort credit during off-season makes it extra nice!